jbecker7/korean-honorifics-modeling/README.md

 These politeness levels are combined with honorific speech when speaking to or about someone deserving of respect.

+A complexity that we hope to represent in the project is that there can sometimes be multiple valid politeness levels.
+What exact social factors contribute to someone feeling they can use polite speech as opposed to formal speech with, say, their superiors at work is a very complex topic with a plethora of [research](https://www.taylorfrancis.com/chapters/edit/10.4324/9781003090205-23/linguistic-politeness-korean-young-mee-yu-cho-jaehyun-jo) being done about it.

 ## **2. Scope of the Project**
 We aim to model a structured framework in **Forge** that ensures:
 - The correct **humble pronoun** is used based on the context.